lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 4. Controlled and Predictable Behavior

-Lily systems should behave in a controlled and predictable way.
-A developer should be able to understand where a value comes from, what can change it, what happens after it changes, and how the system returns to a clean state.
+Lily systems should behave in a controlled, predictable, and intentional way so that important behavior never depends on guesswork.
+A developer should be able to trace where a value originates, which owner is allowed to change it, what actions follow that change, and how the system eventually returns to a known clean state.

 The code should not depend on accidental timing, hidden state, unexplained fallbacks, or behavior that only works because several unrelated parts happen to run in a certain order.